 This functional section of your brain has stored all your past interactions with significant others and with the world around you.
-Your reaction in times of crisis depends a lot on how you are wired and how you interpret your past experiences and your assumptions you made as a result.
+This is why your reaction in times of crisis depends not only a lot on how you are wired but also on how you interpret your past experiences and your assumptions you made as a result.

 To be able to manage your stress effectively, I suggest you take out some time and reflect on the above by noting how you relate to your own lived experiences because the way you instantly respond in stressful situations is actually happening on an automatic pilot.